pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/pulumi-packages/how-to-author.md

 Metadata for your package is generated from the [`schema.json`](/docs/guides/pulumi-packages/schema) in your repository.
 To make sure your package looks great in Pulumi Registry, ensure you add metadata like:

-- `displayName`: the friendly name for your package that's displayed throughout Registry
+- `displayName`: the friendly name for your package displayed on the Registry's browse page; this name should match the title of the `_index.md` file.
-- `description`: a short description of your package
+- `description`: a short description of your package; it should include the package name
-- `logoUrl`: a web-accessible URL to a logo for your package (ideally an SVG); we recommend using the githubrawcontent.com URL for a logo stored in your package's repository
+- `logoUrl`: a web-accessible URL to a logo for your package (ideally an SVG); we recommend using the githubrawcontent.com URL for a logo stored in your package's repository; all surrounding whitespace should be removed from the logo, and wordmarks are preferred
 - `publisher`: your personal/company name, as you'd like it to be shown on Registry
 - `keywords`:
   - `category/CATEGORY`: replace `CATEGORY` with one of `cloud`, `database`, `infrastructure`, `monitoring`, `network`, `utility`, `versioncontrol`